sbrigham/redux-normalized-crud/README.md

 # redux-normalized-crud
 An attempt to standardize restful calls within a growing redux application

-Work in progress
+Work in progress.
+Check out the example project (npm install && npm run start) to see a demo

 TODO:

 - [x] Get basics up and running
+- [ ] Expose ability to set fetch headers in configuration
 - [ ] Make optimist opt out rather than opt in
-- [ ] Figure out how to deal with the normalizeResponse config value
 - [ ] Handle all errors via api, allow for hook to see status
-- [ ] Expose ability to set fetch headers in configuration
 - [ ] Get the pagination reducer working with the simplest api
 - [ ] Opt into pagination groupings by key